 How to become an Olympic pharma brand

 If GSK’s current and future success on Facebook can be likened to the perseverance of an Olympic athlete, it is worthwhile considering that Olympic success does not come overnight.
 GSK has a track record of digital innovation spanning several years.
-As far back as 2008, Healthcare Engagement Strategy identified GSK as one of the early pharma pioneers of blogging, and the company has continued to innovate since then, including the launch of its open Facebook page early last year.
+As far back as 2008, we identified GSK as one of the early pharma pioneers of blogging, and the company has continued to innovate since then, including the launch of its open Facebook page early last year.

 I believe that this legacy of the company’s early adoption of social media channels is an important foundation that has given GSK the capacity to engage consumers around the Olympics today.